barryvdh/laravel-vendor-cleanup/readme.md

 Based most of the cleanup commands on the SensioDistributionBundle build script; https://github.com/sensio/SensioDistributionBundle/blob/master/Resources/bin/build.sh

 You can add your own command, when you publish the config file, and add the commands.
-Make sure you use single quotes around $target, because that will be replaced by the real value inside the function
+Make sure you use single quotes around $TARGET, because that will be replaced by the real value inside the function

     'commands' => array(
        'cd $TARGET/name/package && rm -rf CHANGELOG* phpunit.xml* tests docs',